 Then a Brazillian guy in a convertible stopped for me.
 It was pretty lit driving around Grand Canyon on a sunny day with the wind in your hair.
 Thiago, the driver, insisted that I didn’t have to return his favor but I got him lunch anyway.
 When at Grand Canyon, a group of old ladies from Maine (or Minnesota?) was very excited to hear about our journey.
 In their head, they were probably rehearsing the romantic fantasy in which a damsel in distress rescued by the prince charming and they lived happily ever after.
 When I informed them that I was in a committed relationship, they shook their head and insisted that we posed for a picture so they could show it to their grandkids back home.

 Since Thiago was on his way to Utah, he dropped me in Cameron.
 I immediately got a ride with a truck driver who was donning a “Vietnam veteran” hat.
 It didn’t take me long to find out that he spent two years in Vietnam as a helicopter gunner.
 I asked if he was scared.
 He said yeah, people were trying to kill him all the time.
 I told him that he was probably trying to kill them too.
 I mean, he was literally the gunner.
 He said sadly: “Yeah.
 Everyone was trying to kill everyone.”
-He had never been back to Vietnam and didn’t have any intention to.
+He had never been back to Vietnam and didn’t intend to.
 When he found out that I was from northern Vietnam, he seemed bewildered.
 He kept shaking his head: “I’ll be damned.”